 15.30pm – 16.45pm

 I’m not usually a shopper but when I saw Sephora, I had to have a look.
 I spent a good chunk of time trying to decide if several branded eye shadow pallets were worth a chunk of £55.
 I left empty handed and bought a £3 magnet along the way instead.
 Sigh.

-*Tip* Always work out what £5, $5 or €5 (or whatever equivalent you have) is when you are about to enter a country where you’re not familiar with currency.
+*Tip* Always work out what £5, $5 or €5 (or whatever equivalent you have).
+This is essential when you are about to enter a country where you’re not familiar with currency.
 It makes it easier to work out how much things cost in your currency, especially if you’re on a budget.
 Example: £5 = 42.62 Danish Krone.
 Makeup Pallet Cost: 468.80 DK = £55.

 17:00pm – Tivoli Gardens

-Making my way to Tivoli Gardens which is right next to the train station to discover it is closed for Christmas refirb!
+Making my way to Tivoli Gardens (which is right next to the train station) to discover it is closed for Christmas refurbishment!
 Nooo!
 I was so gutted about this.
 By this point I’d walked around 9 miles and I was kind of done for the day, so I took a train back to Copenhagen airport (same price again) and sat in the airport for my 8pm flight home.
-It was delayed by an hour (made up some time in the end and was only 30 minutes late) and was in bed by 11.15pm!
+The plane was delayed by an hour (made up some time in the end and was only 30 minutes late) and was in bed by 11:15pm!